mediawiki-utilities/python-mwtypes/doc/index.rst

 ===============
 This library provides a set of standardized types to be used when processing MediaWiki data.
 All of the types in this package make use of `jsonable
-<https://github.com/halfak/python-jsonable/>`_ and therefor can be trivially
+<https://github.com/halfak/python-jsonable/>`_ and therefore can be trivially
 serialized as JSON documents.

 :Installation: ``pip install mwtypes``